 |1 Required risk capital at a confidence level of 99.5%|

 With a view to preserving the value of our assets under own management, we constantly monitor adherence to a trigger mechanism based on a clearly defined traffic light system that is applied across all portfolios.
 This system defines clear thresholds and escalation channels for the cumulative fluctuations in fair value and realised gains / losses on investments since the beginning of the year.
 These are unambiguously defined in conformity with our risk appetite and trigger specified information and escalation channels if a corresponding fair value development is overstepped.

-Interest rate and spread markets, in particular, saw highly volatile movements across the most important investment currencies over the course of the year under review.
-Despite its conservative posture our investment portfolio benefited substantially from these developments.
-Even though the very high levels of hidden reserves recorded above all in the third quarter decreased at year-end owing to rising interest rates in our main currency areas, a significant increase in hidden reserves was nevertheless booked over the year as a whole.
+Interest rate and spread markets were relatively stable over the course of the year under review.
+Despite its conservative posture our investment portfolio benefited modestly from the market movements.
+Primarily due to lower risk premiums on corporate bonds and declining US dollar interest rates in the long maturities, a significant increase in hidden reserves for fixed-income securities was thus booked over the year as a whole.

 At no time were the escalation levels of the trigger system reached in this connection.